Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 Varicella (Chickenpox) Vaccine Singapore

-Varivax varicella vaccine to prevent chicken pox available at ATA Medical clinic in Singapore
+Varivax varicella vaccine to prevent chickenpox, available at Singapore Women's Clinic

 Vaccine Name Varivax®